GordonLei/DoranForge/README.md

 - Make everything look better
 - Inventory.jsx --> Ornn border should use current patch border
 - Inventory.jsx --> Make sure if the icon does not exist, use a temporary image
+- Item hit effect and tip have to add symbols
+- Need to round to 2 decimals for Item numerized stats